Canada rescinds digital services tax after Trump suspends trade talks

 The US is home to some of the world’s biggest technology companies, including Apple, Alphabet/Google, Amazon and Meta.

-It compels large technology firms with global revenues exceeding $820m and Canadian revenues of more than $14.7m to pay a 3 percent levy on certain digital service revenues earned in Canada.

-Unlike traditional corporate taxes based on profits, this tax targets gross revenue linked to Canadian user engagement.
+“More countries are enacting digital services taxes for that very reason, and Canada is wrong to back down,” Marx added.

+Canada’s planned digital tax was 3 percent of the digital services revenue a firm takes in from Canadian users above $20m in a calendar year, and payments were to be retroactive to 2022.

-Digital services the levy will apply to include online marketplaces, social media platforms, digital advertising and the sale or licensing of user data.
+Digital services the levy was to apply to include online marketplaces, social media platforms, digital advertising and the sale or licensing of user data.

-One of the most contentious parts of the new framework for businesses is its retroactive nature, which demands payments on revenues dating back to January 1, 2022.
+Canada’s finance ministry said the collection of the tax will be halted and that Finance Minister François-Philippe Champagne will bring forward legislation to rescind the Digital Services Tax (DST) Act.

+“The DST was announced in 2020 to address the fact that many large technology companies operating in Canada may not otherwise pay tax on revenues generated from Canadians,” the statement said.
+“Canada’s preference has always been a multilateral agreement related to digital services taxation.”